open-learning-exchange/open-learning-exchange.github.io/pages/prachi-chauhan.md

 ## **Prachi Chauhan**
-Dallas/ CST-CDT <br/>
+Dallas / CST-CDT
 MAC OSX version:10.12.3

 ## **Biography**
 I am a Masters student at The University of Texas at Dallas since fall 2016.
 I completed my undergraduate in Computer Science from Indian School of Mines, Dhanbad,INDIA, in MAY 2016.
-So far though my educational period i have worked on various platforms and frameworks that use various new technologies:
+So far though my educational period I have worked on various platforms and frameworks that use various new technologies:
 * STRUTS2 framework
 * Django-python framework
 * R studio, etc.